Skip to main content

 • monetization

-• “Even after 63 hours, I feel like I've barely scratched the surface content-wise, and the fact that it also has 0 microtransactions removes any pay-to-win element from its gacha system, and it even tells you the odds of getting certain hero rarities.”
+• “Even after 63 hours I feel like I've barely scratched the surface content-wise, and the fact that it also has zero microtransactions removes any pay-to-win element from its gacha system.
+It even tells you the odds of getting certain hero rarities.”

-• “On top of that, the game has no microtransactions and everything is able to be unlocked just by playing the game, so it makes sense why they priced this so high since you can’t spend extra money within the game.”
+• “On top of that, the game has no microtransactions and everything is able to be unlocked just by playing the game.
+It makes sense why they priced this so high since you can’t spend extra money within the game.”

 • character development